Rashi290/Sudoku-Solver-master/README.md

 # 🎮 Sudoku Solver

 A modern, interactive Sudoku game and solver built with Python and Pygame.
-Features a beautiful GUI with real-time validation, visual solving animation, hints, and more!
+Features a beautiful GUI with real-time validation, visual solving animation, and more!

 ## ✨ Features